Ina Lilah Waina Allah Rajiun Meaning with Clear Translations

 Acknowledgment of Our Origin:

-The sentence serves as a reminder that Allah is the actual source of our existence and that we are divine creations.
-This acknowledgement encourages gratitude and modesty.
+The assertion serves as a reminder that Allah is our real source of existence and that we are all divine creations.
+This acknowledgement encourages gratitude and humility.

 Recognition of Life’s Transience: